 Figuring bus schedules in Ecuador can be twisted like a pretzel.

 Riders on buses here sometimes have to stand in the aisles.
-Some buses don’t have windows you can open and you must give up your seat to women who are pregnant or holding babies.
+Some buses don’t have windows you can open and men usually surrender their seats to women who are pregnant or holding babies.

-Some buses in Ecuador are modern with Mercedes diesel engines and flat screen televisions, but the ones going to small towns, like Nabon, are like the ones we rode to school.
+Some local buses in Ecuador are modern with Mercedes diesel engines and flat screen televisions, but the ones going to small towns, like Nabon, are like the primitive ones we rode to public schools in New Mexico.
+While our bus was always painted yellow, those in Ecuador are painted blue or green,or yellow ,or a combination of all the colors.

-When the nine thirty doesn’t arrive on time, we start asking the person that knows buses – a lady that makes her living selling fruit cups to passengers on each bus that comes and goes from this spot.
+When the nine thirty doesn’t arrive on time, we start asking the person about the schedule who knows best – a lady that makes her living selling fruit cups to passengers on each bus that comes and goes from this spot.

 ” No bus at nine thirty, ” she tells Carol, ” Once y medio on Domingo. ”